emberjs/guides/source/localizable/applications/dependency-injection.md

 In this case, the logger will only be injected on the index route.

-Injections can be made onto any class that requires instantiation.
+Injections can be made into any class that requires instantiation.
 This includes all of Ember's major framework classes, such as components, helpers, routes, and the router.

 ### Ad Hoc Injections